juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 to solve that problem:
-New computers, manufactured and sold in 2006 or later came with Windows 8 pre-installed, had Windows Activation key stored in the Bios / UEFI of the computer.
+New computers, manufactured and sold in 2006 or later that came with Windows 8 pre-installed, had Windows Activation key stored in the Bios / UEFI of the computer.
 No more stickers.